Back to Blog

 This one throws people off.
 But the truth is, I've worked with plenty of companies where FSM software would've been overkill.

-A hammer in the hands of someone swinging wildly?
-That’s a lot of broken windows.
+A hammer in the hands of a skilled builder creates a house.
+A hammer in the hands of someone swinging wildly creates a lot of broken windows.

 Bottom Line